UnitTestBot/unittestbot.github.io/src/docs/usage/command-line-interface.md

 [Option Group: Settings context]
   Options:
     -g,--generate-for-static    True, if you want UTBot to generate tests for static functions.
-    -v,--verbose                Set if Huawei's five rule standard is required.
+    -v,--verbose                Set if Huawei’s five rule standard is required.
     --timeout INT=30            Maximum time (in seconds) is allowed for generation tests per function.
 Set to non-positive number to disable it.
     --no-deterministic-searcher Use deterministic searcher to traverse bitcode in the same way every time.
 It may significantly slow down generation.
-    --no-stubs                  True, if you don't want UTBot to use generated stubs from <testsDir>/stubs folder instead real files.
+    --no-stubs                  True, if you don’t want UTBot to use generated stubs from <testsDir>/stubs folder instead real files.

 Subcommands:
   project                     Generate tests for C project.